amyg-cc/amyg-cc/README.md

 - 👋  Hi, I’m @amyg-cc
 - 👔  I work as a Portfolio Manager at CodeClan
-- 👀  I’m interested in technology, beer, dogs and occasional exercise
+- 👀  I’m interested in technology, dogs and occasional exercise
 - 🌱  I’m currently learning web development
 - 📫  How to reach me:
 -- Twitter: https://twitter.com/_amy_tweets